Social commerce in 2021 and beyond.

 Be agile and open to change

 Historically, there has been a honeymoon period for performance across social platform-based incentives for first-movers.
-Whilst this is not always possible, moving quickly when the opportunity presents itself can have a large upside.
+While this is not always possible, moving quickly when the opportunity presents itself can have a large upside.

 Understand the implications of each opportunity